-Auction underquoting has been a hot topic of conversation in real estate circles in NSW and Victoria recently, with changes to the law and public crackdowns on some high profile agents.
+Auction underquoting and auction price guides have been a hot topic of conversation in real estate circles in NSW and Victoria recently, with changes to the law and public crackdowns on some high profile agents.
 Auction price guides have always caused stress with buyers for a number of reasons, largely because they don’t know how to properly interpret them.

 As buyers agents, we have been very curious to see how the new legislation in NSW will impact agent behaviour and whether buyers will find it any easier to interpret auction price guides.
 Members of my team and I attended some of the REINSW’s industry briefing sessions and observed that, while many sales people embraced the changes and agreed that all stakeholders need greater clarity, some others were simply looking for ways to get around the new rules and continue underquoting as before.

 The REINSW has taken a front-foot approach in educating their member agents on how to comply with the new laws that came into effect on the first of January this year.
-They recently published an “Underquoting Quick Guide” in their Real Estate Journal and I felt that the buying public could benefit from understanding the sort of loopholes that rogue agents will look for.
+They recently published an “Underquoting Quick Guide” in their Real Estate Journal and I felt that the buying public could benefit from understanding the sort of loopholes that rogue agents will look for when giving auction price guides.

 1. Determine the estimated selling price*